Jenny Wren / Blackbird - podcast episode cover

 Speaker 4

-You know your broken wings, sunken eyes, seeing broken wings flying, you know this is your moment to arise and be free.
-And yeah, then I realized I was sending it in that direction.
-Who now wasn't just a ornithological piece.
+It in that direction.
+Who now wasn't just ornithological piece.
 It was now to do with sort of politics and to do with freedom.

 Speaker 2

-McCartney writes about singing and protest in Jenny Wren.
+The Blackbird, McCartney writes about is singing and protest and Jenny Wren.
 However, the bird's protest comes in the form of silence.
 Instead of selecting a chirping bird to accompany this song, McCartney included a du duc An Armenian woodwind instrument with a haunting sound.

 Speaker 4